The AMT-USC Biometric P12 and Q16 Solutions

 The "ONE-CARD" Solution has arrived:

 The search for the one card solutions has been ongoing for over 10 years with no solution to date until now.
-Introducing the AMT-USC P12, the most advanced Multi Biometric today (fingerprint, Iris, Facial, Hand, Foot, DNA).
-The first and still the only Biometric all Technology next gen CAC One Card HSPD-12/PIV and CCA (all hardware continuous authentication) approved as fully compliant.
+Introducing the AMT-USC P12 and the Q16, the most advanced Multi Biometrics today (fingerprint, Iris, Facial, Hand, Foot, DNA).
+The first and still the only Biometric all Technology next gen CAC One Card HSPD-12/PIV and all hardware continuous authentication approved as fully compliant.
 It stops Insider Risk, it stops hacker implanted software.
 Five different network security certifications for up to five different networks.
 This is the "OneCard" finally delivered.

 Not made in a garage.
 This is the only solution that was co-developed with DARPA, DISA and the FBI, is the P12 from AMT-USC.
-The P12 is twelve is Biometric simultaneous continuous authentications CCA all hardware complete Solution.
+The P12 is twelve is Biometric simultaneous continuous authentications with all hardware phraseology mapping all hardware complete Solution.
 Many cards to one.
 This ends passwords and repetitive and mind-numbing continuous authentication requirements.
 Say goodbye to insider threat, it is over.
-The P12 does it all for you.
+The P12 and Q16 do it all for you.

-It is to be clearly noted here that there is no deployed system until the P5 and P12 from AMT-USC that seamlessly and continuously protects military or commercial networks from multiple threats, including credential sharing, credential theft, walk-away attacks, automated attacks using USB/rubber ducky/scripting, and/ or credential escalation or insider risk or external threats.
-That is until the arrival of the AMT-USC P12-ID Quantum AI “Smart OneCard” Identity Biometric.
+It is to be clearly noted here that there is no deployed system until the P5, P12 and the new Q16 from AMT-USC that seamlessly and continuously protects military or commercial networks from multiple threats, including credential sharing, credential theft, walk-away attacks, automated attacks using USB/rubber ducky/scripting, and/ or credential escalation or insider risk or external threats.
+That is until the arrival of the AMT-USC Q16 Quantum AI “Smart OneCard” Identity Biometric.

 THE SMART MANAGED ONECARD SOLUTION:

-Because the AMT-USC USA-P12 is already a biometric system and not an add-on, it brings that advantage by bringing the vital mission needs with the staff needs providing a continuous user ID, HSPD-12-PIV-IDaM CCA fully compliant user, network access and all hardware technology authentication.
+Because the AMT-USC P12 and Q16 is already a biometric system and not an add-on, it brings that advantage by bringing the vital mission needs with the staff needs providing a continuous user ID, HSPD-12-PIV-IDaM CCA fully compliant user, network access and all hardware technology authentication.

 This Biometric/CCA Smart One Badge One Card is a 100% CAC compatible technology, that does not change or require change to all CAC work-flow implemented work-flows, fingerprint scanners or reading devices as long as they are FIPS compliant.
 It acts a first additional authentication protection layer and handshakes with the CAC sign on and PKI process.
 This is offered as a solution or managed services offerings.

-The AMT-USC P12 provides layered PIN/password, fingerprint and optional iris biometric log-in, web cam surveillance of users, and keystroke and phrase recognition for continuous passive authentication.
+The AMT-USC solutions provide layered PIN/password, fingerprint and optional iris biometric log-in, web cam surveillance of users, and keystroke and phrase recognition for continuous passive authentication.

-AMT-USC CCA provides a dynamic, “risk-aware” re authentication process that keeps working once past the primary log-in reliance on biometrics smart cards, PINs and passwords.
-P5 CCA uses multiple factor authentications to enforce access rules for communication networks and devices.
-CCA is configured to determine exceptions to users’ personal baseline metrics, and can react to detected intrusions in a variety of ways.
-P5 CCA also provides an Internet-based management console for tracking, logging, visualizing, analyzing, and reporting real-time authentication events.
+AMT-USC CCA provides a dynamic, “risk-aware” re authentication process that keeps working once past the primary log-in reliance on biometrics smart cards, PINs and passwords, uses multiple factor authentications to enforce access rules for communication networks and devices.
+The phraseology mapping is configured to determine exceptions to users’ personal baseline metrics, and can react to detected intrusions in a variety of ways.
+The three biometric solutions also provides an Internet-based management console for tracking, logging, visualizing, analyzing, and reporting real-time authentication events.
 The management console will accept filters, rules, and condition-based command presets.

-The P12 supports continuous authentication on workstations, laptops, pads and mobile based on the following composite identification methods.
-The P5 and P12 were designed to be a CAC enhancement handshake, CAC cooperative migration to replacement technology
+The P5, P12 and Q16 supports continuous authentication on workstations, laptops, pads and mobile based on the following composite identification methods.
+The P5m P12 and Q16 were designed to be a CAC enhancement handshake, CAC cooperative migration to replacement technology

 TYPES OF BIOMETRIC AUTHENTICATIONS: